Hotel Mont Blanc - Summer

 Outdoor activities are in abundance in Chamonix with hiking, biking, horseriding and climbing just some of the activities you can enjoy and if you want to relax at the hotel for a while the outdoor swimming pool and relaxation area really come in to their own during the summer months.
 Taking a dip then laying in the warm sun whilst gazing up at Europe's highest peak is a truly unique experience in itself.
 Guests can enjoy a light meal or drinks at little tables dotted around the small but pretty garden, with umbrellas and trees offering shade from the summer sun.

 Service is friendly and discreet and the Hotel Mont Blanc team continually ensure that guests are very well attended to.
-The atmosphere at the hotel is cozy and supremely comfortable which gives a real home-from-home feeling - perfect for a relaxing vacation in the heart of the Alps.
+The atmosphere at the hotel is cosy and supremely comfortable which gives a real home-from-home feeling - perfect for a relaxing vacation in the heart of the Alps.

 Guests with children are very welcome, however there are no specific facilities designed for children within the hotel.